 Teaching at schools abroad is one of most lucrative ways to earn money teaching outside your home country.
 Teachers can teach at regular schools and universities or they can teach at international schools.
 For example, in Thailand, many schools have English programs where several classes like Maths, Social Studies, and Science are taught in English with fluent speakers.

 The pay for teaching at a regular school is usually quite a bit less than teaching at an international school.
 International schools will pay teachers close to the same salary they would get in their home country but require teacher certification and a teaching degree while regular school may only require a Bachelor’s degree.

 For help on moving from teaching English in a local school, to teaching in an international school, read these questions and answers, written by Sammy Tame who lives and works in Cambodia.

 Places to Teach

 If you want to teach abroad, the world is your oyster.
 Where would you be comfortable teaching?
 Are you yearning for new experiences or do you want to master a language?
-There are teaching jobs in just about every part of the world for native English speakers.
+There are teaching jobs in just about every part of the world for fluent English speakers.
 To get a good idea about teaching abroad, you can check out the American English resource developed by the US State Department.